Benendead/Titanic_Pandas_Tutorial/README.md

 A Jupyter notebook working with the Kaggle Titanic dataset using Pandas.

-Includes tutorials for importing data, slicing DataFrames, editing column labels, preprocessing categories, and calculating Gini indices all using Pandas.
+Includes tutorials for importing data, slicing DataFrames, editing column labels, preprocessing categories, and calculating Gini indices, all using Pandas.
+Next up will be working on implementing a Decision Tree class using the methods so far developed.